Makpoc/simpleCertManager/README.md

 simpleCertManager
 =================

-beginner, do not take seriously :)
+beginner, do not take seriously :) (but comments are appreciated)